A reassessment of LVE method and hemispherical power asymmetry in CMB temperature data from Planck PR4: Introduction

 From the first and three year data release of full-sky cleaned CMB maps from NASA's WMAP satellite, an excess power in one hemisphere compared to the opposite hemisphere was found that violates statistical isotropy of CMB sky.
-This asymmetry centered around $(\ell,b)=(225^\circ,-27^\circ)$ in galactic coordinates has come to be known as hemispherical power asymmetry (HPA)~\cite{Eriksen_2004,Eriksen_2007}.
-Since then a variety of methods in real (pixel) and harmonic (multipole) space were devised to probe its presence and robustness \cite{Hansen_2004,Hajian2005,Paci2010,Pranati2013,Akrami2014,Aiola_2015,Ghosh_2016,Tarun2019anom,Gimeno_Amo_2023}.
-It persisted in the final data release from the \planck\ mission (public release 4 or PR4).
-Its impact on inferred cosmological parameters were studied, for example, in Refs.~\cite{Axelsson2013,Suvodip2016,YeungChu2022}.
-Similar instances of isotropy violation were also seen in other astronomical data such as radio, quasar and supernova data~\cite{ralston04,singal2011,Hutsemekers2016,Secrest2021,Sarkar2019}
+This asymmetry centered around $(l_{\rm d},b_{\rm d})=(225^\circ,-27^\circ)$ in galactic coordinates has come to be known as hemispherical power asymmetry (HPA)~\cite{Eriksen_2004,Eriksen_2007}.
+Since then a variety of methods in real (pixel) and harmonic (multipole) space were devised to probe its presence and robustness \cite{Hansen_2004,Hajian2005,Prunet2005,Lew2008,Bernui2008,Hoftuft_2009_lowL,HansonLewis2009,Paci2010,FlenderHotchkiss2013,Pranati2013,Akrami2014,QuartinNotari2015,Aiola_2015,Ghosh_2016,Tarun2019anom,Gimeno_Amo_2023}.
+Its impact on inferred cosmological parameters was studied, for example, in Refs.~\cite{Axelsson2013,Suvodip2016,YeungChu2022}.

 In Ref.~\cite{Gordon2005}, a dipole modulation of otherwise isotropic CMB sky was proposed to describe the observed hemispherical power asymmetry.
 Thus we have,